leprechaun/analytics-sdk-generator/README.md

 yarn ts-node src/bin/cli.ts transliterate \
   --input src/example/example-schema.yml \
   --output ./output \
+  --methodsAsync (true|false) \
   --implementation ./src/example/example-implementation
 yarn ts-node src/example/example-client.ts
 ```

 The transliterate command parses your analytics schema in `./src/example/example-schema.yml`, generates the code, and writes it to `./output`.
-Specifying `--implementation` is meant to specify a file whose default export is your analytics reporter implementation; by default, itonly does `console.log(...)`
+Specifying `--implementation` is meant to specify a file whose default export is your analytics reporter implementation; by default, itonly does `console.log(...)`. `--methodsAsync true|false` will mark all methods as asynchronous and await the implementation.

 ## Schema format